jpforcioli/github_howto_jsonrpc_api/001_fmg_json_api_introduction.rst

 How to unset a specific attribute?
 ++++++++++++++++++++++++++++++++++

-The capability to unset a specific attribute was added in FMG 5.4.1 (Mantis #0365372).
+The capability to unset a specific attribute was added in FMG 5.4.1 (#0365372).

 To unset the IP address the ``dmz`` interface from managed device ``TEST-FGT``: